giantaparan/giantaparan.github.io/README.md

 # Welcome to My Portfolio!

-All of my projects for my Master's degree will be displayed here!
+All of my projects for my Master's degree can be found here!
 It may look empty for now, but I have much more planned!

 Stay tuned for future updates: